wesselvdv/pgbouncer/doc/config.md

 TLS mode to use for connections from clients.
 TLS connections are disabled by default.
-When enabled, `client_tls_key_file` and `client_tls_cert_file` must be also configured to set up the key and certificate PgBouncer uses to accept client connections.
+When enabled, `client_tls_key_file` and `client_tls_cert_file` must be also configured to set up the key and certificate pg_ddm uses to accept client connections.

 disable
 :   Plain TCP.
 If client requests TLS, it's ignored.
 Default.